 Scope

-The requirements applicable to offshore power park modules under Articles 13 to 22 of Regulation (EU) 2016/631 shall apply to DC-connected power park modules subject to specific requirements provided for in Article 39Article 40Article 41 Article 42, Article 43, Article 44 and Article 45 of this Regulation.
-Article 39Article 40Article 41Article 42Article 43Article 44Article 45These requirements shall apply at the HVDC interface points of the DC-connected power park module and the HVDC systems.
-The categorisation in Article 5 of Regulation (EU) 2016/631 shall apply to DC-connected power park modules.
+The requirements applicable to offshore power park modules under Articles 13 to 22, except Articles 13a and 14a, of RfG 2.0 shall apply to asynchronously connected power park modules and asynchronously connected electricity storage modules subject to specific requirements provided for in Article 39, Article 40, Article 40a, Article 40b, Article 41 Article 42, Article 43, Article 44 and Article 45 of this Regulation.
+The requirements applicable to offshore power park modules under Article 26(2) of RfG 2.0 shall apply to asynchronously connected power park modules.
+The categorisation in Article 5 of RfG 2.0 shall apply to asynchronously connected power park modules and asynchronously connected electricity storage modules.
+The requirements applicable to transmission connected demand facilities, under Articles 14, 16, 17, 19, 21, 39, 40 and 44 of DC 2.0 shall apply to asynchronously connected demand facilities.
+The requirements applicable to asynchronously connected power-to-gas demand units, under Articles XX, XX+1, XX+2 and XX+3 of DC 2.0 shall apply to asynchronously connected power-to-gas demand units subject to specific requirements provided for in Article 39, Article 40, Article 40a, Article 40b, Article 41, Article 42, Article 43, Article 44 and Article 45 of this Regulation.
+These requirements shall apply at the interface points of the asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module and the remote-end HVDC converter station.

 Article 39